Credit Bubbles in Arbitrage Markets: The Geometric Arbitrage Approach to Credit Risk: Introduction

-\end{itemize} \end{theorem} This characterization has been known for a long time (see f.i. \cite{Schoe00}, page 39) and can be now easily infered as a consequence of Geometric Arbitrage Theory.
-Moreover, we obtain what to our knowledge is a new result for credit markets. \begin{theorem}[\textbf{Novikov's Condition}] Let the credit market fullfill
+\end{itemize} \end{theorem} This characterization of no arbitrage credit markets has been known for a long time (see f.i. \cite{Schoe00}, page 39) and can be now easily inferred as a consequence of Geometric Arbitrage Theory.\\ Moreover, we obtain what to our knowledge is a new result for credit markets. \begin{theorem}[\textbf{Novikov's Condition}] Let the credit market fullfill